TheRedBandiCoot/ai-light-mcp/README.md

 ## ✨ Features

 - 🧠 Integrates with VsCode or Claude desktop via MCP
-- 💡 Control Wipro smart bulbs over `Tuya API`
+- 💡 Control Wipro smart bulbs via the `Tuya Cloud API`
-- ⚙️ Easily configurable through `.env` and MCP config files
+- ⚙️ Easily configurable using `.env` and MCP config files
-- 🔌 Local-only and secure — no cloud required
+- 🔌 Runs locally — no cloud dependency for execution
 - 🛠️ Modular and extendable for other IoT devices

 ---